 We are very interested in receiving feedback from users of the TGSS ADR survey products.
 We aim to improve the quality of the survey products where needed, but will need your help with that.
 So please report any problems that you find.
 We're also interested to hear about positive experiences and cool science that was enabled by using the TGSS ADR survey products.

 If you are using the TGSS ADR survey products for your research, that's great!
-Please acknowledge our service to the astronomical community by adding this reference (Intema et al. 2016, submitted to A&A; arXiv:1603.04368) in your publication.
+Please acknowledge our service to the astronomical community by adding this reference (Intema et al. 2017, A&A, 598, A78) in your publication.

 Please also add the standard GMRT acknowledgement: We thank the staff of the GMRT that made these observations possible.
 GMRT is run by the National Centre for Radio Astrophysics of the Tata Institute of Fundamental Research.